SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 where he wanted to demonstrate it.
 Oops. *Someone* had to do *something*.

 Daily testing results have been saved since 2016-09-01, at which point just under 600 tasks were in the system.
-The task count now exceeds 1300.
+The task count now approaches 1400.
 For each task the `stdout` (and any `stderr`) are saved and tested against expected output

 Both MoarVM and JVM backends are being tested.
-MoarVM is sync'd to `moar-blead` daily, JVM much less often.
+MoarVM is sync'd to `moar-blead` daily, JVM much less often (pretty much just once a year).
 Fewer tasks work with JVM.
 A couple dozen crash, and it's hard to get JVM to work with modules (in particular, tasks that produce image output are affected by this).

 Real Soon Now I will put up a pretty front-end, but for now you can view